 19. Madz Rehorek

-Globe-trotting photographer Madz Rehorek is based out France, Australia, and the United States in this year alone.
+Globe-trotting photographer Madz Rehorek has worked in France, Australia, and the United States, and is currently based in New York.
 Her sharply detailed portraits are arranged in a grid that makes great use of both color and white space.

 20. Klaudia Nieboj